Texas historic bridges

 Adopt a historic bridge

-The Historic Bridge Legacy Program makes certain historic bridges available for public use once TxDOT engineers determine the bridges can no longer carry vehicular traffic.
+Certain historic bridges are available for public use once TxDOT engineers determine they can no longer carry vehicular traffic.

 Learn how to adopt a historic bridge